30th June 2021

 In contrast, Craft is not an off-the-shelf solution - there are no plans or packages.
 Everything about a Craft site, from the design to the functionality, to the authoring experience, is designed and built from the ground up, so anything is possible!
 Because Craft has no limitations, it offers complete scalability, meaning that you don't need to re-platform if/as your ecommerce business grows.
 And with multi-lingual baked in, the world is literally your oyster!

-'Shopify Plus', the enterprise-level solution, which we would recommend for anyone using Shopify who is serious about growing the online store, comes with a bespoke pricing model; with a starting price of $2000/month, it's a significant monthly outgoing.
+'Shopify Plus', the enterprise-level solution, which we would recommend for anyone using Shopify who is serious about growing the online store, comes with a bespoke pricing model.
+Pricing is quoted on a per client basis, but from previous enquiries we understand it it starts at circa $2000/month.

-If you are just starting out in ecommerce, want to get an online store up and running quickly and are happy to use an off-the-shelf template, Shopify is a great option.
-However, if you want a bespoke solution and a scalable, flexible, future proof site that seamlessly combines content and commerce, Craft is for you.
+If you are starting out in ecommerce, want to get an online store up and running quickly and are happy to use an off-the-shelf template, Shopify is a great option.
+However, Craft Commerce is for you if you want a bespoke solution and a scalable, flexible, future-proof site that seamlessly combines content and commerce.

-At Abstrakt, we make no secret that we are strong advocates of Craft.
+Abstrakt is a Craft CMS agency and we make no secret that we are huge advocates of Craft.
 We have used Craft CMS exclusively as our content management system for over five years and are proud to be a Craft Verified partner.
 Craft Commerce, Craft's ecommerce platform, builds on everything we love about Craft - complete flexibility and unlimited customisation - allowing us to develop 100% bespoke ecommerce experiences without limits.

 If you would like to explore creating an ecommerce website with Craft Commerce, get in touch to speak to one of our team.
 We would be delighted to give you a demo, talk you through some of our recent Craft Commerce projects and show you first-hand how Craft Commerce can help you grow your ecommerce business.